sanu151/React-JS/README.md

 - Each icon set may have its own additional props you can use for customization.
 - Consider using a font icon library instead of inline SVGs for better performance and scalability, especially with large numbers of icons.

-By following these steps and exploring the documentation, you can effectively use `react-icons` to add visually appealing icons to your React applications.

 ### Integrating Bootstrap with React